keny91/KPointer/README.md

 ### Separate files and chapters:
     .
 Only load and open the
+    .
+Organization into segments.
+Each segment may be composed of:
+            - Intro (Like a title, a image, looped video or a video itself)
+            - Main body

+    .
+Format of a segment
+            - Tittle screen: just show the tittle of what is to come.
+            - Point by point exposition.
+(Power point style) On continue it might trigger
+            - Video

+### UI to create Presentations faster.
+    .
+A system to link segments, events, transitions, ...  faster

 ### Transition system.
     .
 A section can transition after end or on a external trigger.